Young women learn about early breast cancer detection

 The girls could play trivia games and get measured to find their correct bra size for proper support.

-“I never really learned how to properly take measures and I never really learned much about it,” McIntosh County Academy student Jalyn Greene said.
+“I never really learned how to properly take measures and I never really learned much about it,” High school student Jalyn Greene said.
 “I figured coming here today would allow me to learn more about it and be more in touch so I can take measures against it so I can start early prevention.”

 Although it’s rare — breast cancer can develop at any age.